patriciomassaro/LMUDS/README.md

 - Clone the repository
 - install requirements with
  `pip install -r requirements.txt`
+- We recoomend using an conda environment with python 3.8

 To run the pipeline, just run main.py.
 To see the results, go to the results_analysis notebook in the notebooks folder.